Structural Backbone

 Rust Engine

-The Code Graph is built by a high-performance Rust engine (`prep-engine`) that runs alongside the Python daemon.
+The Code Graph is built by a high-performance Rust engine (prep-engine) that runs alongside the Python daemon.
+Tree-sitter generates concrete syntax trees for accurate symbol extraction.

-- Speed: Parses ~50k files in seconds.
+Speed: parses ~50k files in seconds.

-- Multi-language: Supports Python, TypeScript, JavaScript, Go, Rust, Java, C, and C++.
+Multi-language: Python, TypeScript, JavaScript, Go, Rust, Java, C, C++ — and growing.

 Visualizing the Graph

-The Code Graph panel in the dashboard provides an interactive way to explore these relationships.
+The Code Graph panel in the dashboard provides an interactive way to explore relationships.
+Click any file to see its immediate dependencies (upstream) and consumers (downstream); toggle to a list view for exact import counts and symbol references.

 - Finds the primary chunks via vector search.